limikael/ideas/ThoughtManagement.md

 https://soundcloud.com/li-mikael/sets/thought-management

 There is a total of 3 audio files there (15 minutes).
 If your time is limited and you just want to listen to one of them, please start by listening to [this](https://soundcloud.com/li-mikael/thought-management-use-case?in=li-mikael/sets/thought-management) one (6 minutes).
+There are also transcriptions [here](https://github.com/limikael/ideas/blob/master/data/ThoughtManagementTranscriptions.md).

 ## Experiment